 “Miracle Monday” is a Superman novel written by Eliott S. Magin.
 First published in 1981, the novel involves Superman combating a demon from hell who wanted to break Superman’s sense of morality.
 Luckily, in the end, Superman was successful in banishing the demon back to hell, on the third Monday of May, hence the novel’s name Miracle Monday.

 In the US, many sporting and fun shows have specials on Monday nights.

 It was 8:15am on Monday 6 August 1945, that the USA dropped a nuclear bomb on Hiroshima, Japan.

-Do you have any interesting or fun facts about Mondays that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Mondays?
+Share them in the comments below!